RMcGirr83/removeextension/README.md

-Revmoe Extension
+Remove Extension
 ===============

-phpBB 3.1 Revmoe Extension
+phpBB 3.1 Remove Extension

 Removes file type extension from attachments as displayed in a topic.